turbot/steampipe-plugin-tailscale/docs/table/tailscale_tailnet_key.md

 # Table: tailscale_tailnet_key

-Tailscale key gives access to the Tailscale API.
+Tailscale key gives access to Tailscale APIs.

 The `tailscale_tailnet_key` table can be used to query information about any key, and **you must specify the id** in the where or join clause using the `id` column.